 For plants to utilize these nutrients efficiently, light, heat, and water must be adequately supplied.
 Cultural practices and control of diseases and insects also play important roles in crop production.

-Each type of plant is unique and has an optimum nutrient range as well as a minimum requirement level.
+Each type of plant is unique and has an optimum nutrient range as well as a minimum required level.
 Below this minimum level, plants start to show nutrient deficiency symptoms.
 Excessive nutrient uptake can also cause poor growth because of toxicity.
 Therefore, the proper amount of application and the placement of nutrients is important.

 The major source of plant nutrition is the fixation of atmospheric CO2 into simple sugar using the energy of the sun.
 CO2 enters through the stomata.
 O2 is a product of photosynthesis and an atmospheric component that also moves through the stomata.
 It is used in cellular respiration to release energy from the chemical bonds in the sugar to support growth and maintenance in the plant.
 However, CO2 and light energy are not sufficient for the synthesis of all the molecules a plant needs.